+Catalogue prepared by Dr. Kamal Agarwal

+5 4 th Board of Studies, 11 th July, 2024

-Catalogue prepared by Dr. Kamal Agarwal Recommended by the Board of Studies on 4th Board of Studies, 11th July, 2024 24th Academic Council meeting held on 3rd August 2024 Academic Council
+Board of Studies on

+Date of Approval by the 24 th Academic Council meeting held on 3 rd August 2024

+Academic Council

 COM3040 y Framework of Banking

 i ype of Course: Discipli ne Elective Theory L- T- P- C 3 0 0 3

 Version No. 1.0

 Course Pre-requisites Financial System.

 Banking Rules and Regul ations.

 Anti-requisites Nil

 Course Description The course will enable th e students to learn the framev work of banking.
 It provide es a st udent with an

 needs fair knowledge of 1 anking structure.
 The course i microeconomics and macroec skills.
 It will also enhance th onomics.
 The stu dents can deve lop the e critical

 Course Out Comes CO1: To master key conc n of the course the students sh cepts in banking and the regu- lation in the structure and fur lation thereof.
 S.

-CO3: To improve knowledge of current and future issues of banks.CO4: To engage the student in observation, analysis and critical reflection of banking.
+± edge of current and future iss lent in observation, analysis a tion of bai nking.

 Course objective , se is to familiarize the learner Employability through Probl 1 0 y Fran nework

 Course Content: 0

 Regulatory framework

 Module 1 of Bank.
 11 \$ Sessio ns

 - 0 RBI Act, 1934, Banking Regul Regulation by other Authoriti Role of RB I, Gov vernm ent as a